-There are many different reasons why mosquitoes come into your backyard and garden, as they are attracted to many different attributes.
-In order to minimize the number of these insects in your garden and keep them away from your outdoor area, you need to acknowledge mosquito natural habits and biology and try to eliminate all of the things that might attract mosquitoes.
+There are many different reasons why mosquitoes come into your yard.
+Many different attributes attract them.
+To minimize the number of these insects in your yard and keep them away, you need to know their natural habitats and biology.
+Then you can try to eliminate all the things that might attract mosquitoes.

-But, since you can’t really leave your animals without drinking water, which will happen if you get rid of the dog bowls in your garden, keep an eye on these bowls and change the water in them on regular basis.
-Also, if you have a kiddie pool or any other containers that might collect water in your yard, remember to turn them over when not needed, and during rainy days.
-It will minimize the water accumulating places and possible mosquito breeding grounds all around your yard.
-Also, if you have items which are covered with tarp, for example, speedboats, grill or even firewood, tie the tarp tightly, so rainwater pools are not created in the folds of the tarp.
+Since you can’t really leave your pets without drinking water, keep an eye on these bowls and change the water in them regularly.
+Also, if you have a kiddie pool or any other containers that might collect water in your yard, remember to turn them over when not needed as well as on rainy days.

-Trash and unnecessary things laying around your backyard will not only accumulate rain water and create breeding prone conditions for mosquitoes but also they will be luring in even more insects.
-Mosquitoes enjoy trash like dead leaves, plants, and are known to be found in long grass.
-Therefore, if you want to keep your backyard free of mosquitoes, try to keep it as clean and tidy as possible.
-Don’t have any unnecessary trash and items laying around.
+Mosquitoes enjoy trash like dead leaves, plants, and long grass.
+So, if you want to keep your backyard free from mosquitoes, try to keep it as clean and tidy as possible.
+Don’t leave any unnecessary trash or other items lying around.
 Make sure to cut your grass regularly.
-And keep your compost stored away in a closed container, where mosquitoes cannot access it.
+Keep your compost stored in a closed container, where mosquitoes can’t access it.

-And lastly, there are many different insect traps, zappers, and products, which are aimed at decreasing the number of insects in your backyard and outdoor areas.
-Electrical traps and zappers are very efficient and many of them use electricity instead of toxic ingredients to get rid of mosquitoes.
+Finally, there are many different insect traps, zappers, mosquito yard sprays and other products out there.
+These aim to decrease the number of insects in your yard and outdoor areas.
+Electrical traps and zappers are very efficient.
+Many of them use electricity instead of toxic ingredients to get rid of mosquitoes.

-Whatever method you choose to apply to your backyard, it is important to start with the basics by eliminating mosquito friendly environment, water bodies, and plant compost.
-And then you can introduce different products and treatments, which will either catch all of the unwanted insects or keep them from coming into your backyard, depending on the products you decide on using.
+Whatever method you choose, it’s important to start with the basics by eliminating anything that creates a mosquito-friendly environment.
+This means getting rid of bodies of water, overgrown plants, and compost.
+Then you can introduce different products and treatments.
+These will either catch the unwanted insects or keep them from coming into your yard, depending on the products you decide on.